xdmushui/partner-center-sdk/develop/get-confirmation-of-customer-agreement.md

 ## <span id="Request"/><span id="request"/><span id="REQUEST"/>REST Request

-To retrieve confirmation of customer acceptance for Microsoft Customer Agreement provided previously, create a REST request to retrieve the Agreements collection.
-Use the agreementType=MicrosoftCustomerAgreement query parameter to scope the result to Microsoft Customer Agreement only.
+To retrieve confirmation of customer acceptance for Microsoft Customer Agreement provided previously, create a REST request to retrieve the [Agreements](./agreement-resources.md) collection for a given customer.
+Use the **agreementType** query parameter to scope the result to Microsoft Customer Agreement only.

 **Request syntax**